Asciizzz/AsczEngineRT-v0/ReadMe.md

 ### Contribute

 - Whether you have ideas, suggestions, techniques, or just want to discuss rendering techniques, contributions are welcome.
-- Oncec again, this engine is **far** from perfect, so any help is appreciated.
+- Once again, this engine is **far** from perfect, so any help is appreciated.

 ---